 It doesn’t take long to bake cornbread.
 Generally, it’ll be done in a matter of minutes.

 There are other types of quick bread, too.
 These types of bread usually crack on top because they’ve been baked so fast.

 It isn’t unusual for this to happen in any way.
 You expect cornbread to be cracked on top when you make it.

 Why is it that this occurs, though?
-The bread cracks on top because the outside of the bread cooks faster than the inside of the bread.
+The bread cracks on top because the outside of the bread cooks faster than the inside.

 Cracks (Generally) Aren’t a Problem

 Cracks generally aren’t a problem when you’re making cornbread.
-You should expect to see minor cracks on the top of the bread each time that you make cornbread.
+You should expect to see minor cracks on the top of the bread each time that you make it.

 So long as you don’t have severe cracks, it’s not something to worry about.
 Many people say that minor cracks are a good sign for cornbread.